rookasrudzianskas/web-scrapper-backend/README.md

 # Express Backend Application with Firebase and Bright Data

 This is a backend application built using Express framework that integrates with Firebase and Bright Data to retrieve and store data.
+The live application is available [Amazon Web Scraper](https://roookas-web-scraper.vercel.app/) With love from [Rokas Rudzianskas](https://byrookas.com) with ❤️

 ## Features